YUMGUY/RushHour/README.md

 # RushHour
-chillenium repository for Joey and YUMGUY
+chillenium repository for Joey, Sam, and YUMGUY

 we chillin